Scot Davidson to referee Rugby World Cup final

 She became Scottish Rugby's first full-time professional female referee in 2017 and started officiating Women's Six Nations matches two years later.

-Davidson was last year chosen as one of the referees for the rugby sevens at the delayed 2020 Olympics.
+Davidson, 30, was last year chosen as one of the referees for the rugby sevens at the delayed 2020 Olympics.

 "When my name was read for the final, I couldn't believe it," Davidson told Scottish Rugby's website.